raulikeda/Links/README.md

 # Links
 Most of them are tutorials, not news.
-Fell free to submit any thought issues.
+Fell free to submit any, just open an issue - no PR necessary.

 # Cloud Computing